Jocelyn Crane: Career

-In 1944, Crane travelled again to Venezuela in order to find a place suitable for a new station of the Department of Tropical Research.
+In 1944, Crane traveled again to Venezuela in order to find a place suitable for a new station of the Department of Tropical Research.
 She chose Rancho Grande, which was a large and unused building in the jungle at an altitude of 3,000 ft, 3 hours from Caracas.
 This was the department's base for 7 years until it moved to a new, permanent home at Simla, in the northern mountain range of Trinidad in 1951.
 Crane managed both the Venezuela and Trinidad stations for the department.

-After Beebe's retirement in 1952, he remained as Director Emeritus, with Jocelyn Crane becoming the Assistant Director of the Department of Tropical Research.
+After Beebe's retirement in 1952, he remained as Director Emeritus, with Jocelyn Crane becoming the assistant director of the Department of Tropical Research.

 Throughout her broadening administrative duties, Crane's scientific work never faltered, and in 1955, she was awarded a five-year grant from the National Science Foundation for worldwide crab studies.
 By 1961, her fiddler crab study was nearing its final stages, with 784 drawings already complete.

-William Beebe died on June 4, 1962, and Crane was appointed as Director of the department, with the NYZS Annual Report that year noting that Crane had “accomplished much brilliant work advancing [the department’s] purposes”.
+William Beebe died on June 4, 1962, and Crane was appointed as Director of the department, with the NYZS Annual Report that year noting that Crane had "accomplished much brilliant work advancing [the department's] purposes".
 She remained in this post until 1966 when she became administrator of the William Beebe Tropical Research Station.
 Additionally, from 1966 until her retirement in 1971, Crane was senior research zoologist with the Institute for Research on Animal Behavior – jointly operated by NYZS and Rockefeller University.

 Jocelyn Crane retired from NYZS in 1971 but continued to have close associations with the Society by continuing to conduct research on fiddler crabs, and she published her seminal work Fiddler Crabs of the World in 1975.

 At the time of her retirement, NYZS's impressive invertebrate collection of over 10,000 specimens was transferred to the Department of Invertebrates at the American Museum of Natural History.
 Crane retained the fiddler crab specimens until her book was published in 1975.
 These were later deposited with the United States National Museum (USNM), now the National Museum of Natural History, Smithsonian Institution.

 Travels

-Crane travelled extensively around the world, both for her scientific work and her own personal travels, often publishing accounts and articles connected to research undertaken during these trips.
-One impressive journey was her 1936 expedition to Iraq, where she undertook a 12,000 mile journey across Palestine and the Syrian desert to Baghdad.
-During her trip she studied the flora and fauna of Kurdistan.
+Crane traveled extensively around the world, both for her scientific work and her own personal travels, often publishing accounts and articles connected to research undertaken during these trips.
+One impressive journey was her 1936 expedition to Iraq, where she undertook a 12,000-mile journey across Palestine and the Syrian desert to Baghdad.
+During her trip, she studied the flora and fauna of Kurdistan.

 Other endeavors and achievements

 Crane was awarded an honorary Master of Science degree by Smith College in 1947 to honor her "studies of animals in their natural environment".

 During her retirement, Crane returned to studying, earning a Ph.D. in Art History in 1991 from the Institute of Fine Arts of New York University.
-At the time of her death she was working on a book, tentatively entitled “Talking Fingers”.
+At the time of her death, she was working on a book, tentatively entitled "Talking Fingers".
 The main focus of her research in the arts related to the use of communicative human hand gestures as represented in art.